swapniljariwala/mf-performance-dashboard/README.md

 ## License

-This project is licensed under the WTFPL (Do What The F*** You Want To Public License) - see the [LICENSE](LICENSE) file for full details.
+This project is licensed under the **VCSL (Vibe-Coded Software License)** - see the [LICENSE](LICENSE) file for the full sarcastic details.

+**TL;DR:**
+- ✨ This app is vibe-coded (it works, probably)
+- 🚨 Don't base your investments on this - seriously, rethink your life choices if you do
-**TL;DR:** Do whatever you want with this code.
-Seriously.
+- 🤷 Do whatever you want with the code - fork it, improve it, let an AI rewrite it

-**Disclaimer:** This scraper is for educational and personal use only.
-Please respect ET Money's terms of service and robots.txt when using this tool.
-Use reasonable rate limiting and consider the impact on their servers.
-The authors are not responsible for any misuse.
+- 🤖 You're probably not writing any code yourself anyway (we all just prompt engineering now)
+- 🙏 Don't blame me if things go sideways

+**May the vibes be with you.** 🚀

 ## Contributing